 - 2.1 The Accounts and Audit Regulations 2015 ("the 2015 Regulations") set out detailed requirements for local authorities in relation to its annual audit and accounting processes.
-From the outset of the pandemic in 2020 the Government have extended the deadlines for producing a draft set of Accounts and for those accounts to be audited. - 2.2 The deadline for publication of draft accounts for 2022/2023 has been recently consulted upon by DLUHC.
-The outcome from this was announced on 3 April 2023 and the deadline remains 31 May 2023.
-For recent years the deadlines can be summarised as follows:
+From the outset of the pandemic in 2020 the Government have extended the deadlines for producing a draft set of accounts and for those accounts to be audited. - 2.2 The following table sets out the date the council published draft accounts in comparison to the required date: